wp-plugins/story-highlights/readme.txt

 == Use ==

-After installation and activation, add a new post or edit an existing post.
+Add a new post or edit an existing post.
 A new panel titled "Story Highlights" appears in the right column of the edit post page.
-If these fields are all blank, the plugin inserts nothing.
-To add a bulleted "Story Highlights" list to your story, you MUST add a list title (therefore, it doesn't have to be titled "Story Highlights") and the first bullet point.
-Otherwise the plugin won't insert the list.
+If these fields are all blank, the plugin does nothing.
+To add a "Story Highlights" bullet list to your post, you MUST add a list title and the first bullet point.
+Otherwise an empty list appears.
 You may add up to five bullet points, summarizing your post.
 To delete a bullet point, clear the field.
-Click the UPDATE button to save your bullet points.
+UPDATE your post to save your bullet points.

 == Styling ==

-This plugin inserts an unstyled element above your post content.
+This plugin inserts a (mostly) unstyled element above your post content.
 The following unique classes can be added to your stylesheet and used to position and style the element, allowing the freedom to style each element individually:
 <pre>
 <code>
 div.shsp